mniehoff/spark-cassandra-playground/README.md

         COPY movies_raw (movieid, title, genres) FROM 'data-changed/movies.csv' with header= true;
         COPY tags_by_user FROM 'data-original/tags.csv' WITH header=true;
-        COPY ratings_by_user FROM 'data-original/ratings.csv' with header=true
+        COPY ratings_by_user FROM 'data-original/ratings.csv' with header=true;

 Now all the data you need is inside your cassandra cluster and you are ready to go!